wifisensing/PicoScenes-github-pages/pages/appnotes/connect-usrp.md

 We reuse the [**Intel X710-DA4 Quad-Port 10GbE** NIC](#for-desktop-computer) for this solution.
 This approach is particularly valuable for labs working with multiple USRP generations, as the same NIC can be used with X3x0 and N3x0 devices.
 The connection requires a [**QSFP+ to 4x SFP+ breakout cable**](#qsfp-cable), which connects the USRP's QSFP28 Port 0 (operating in 40GbE mode) to the NIC's four SFP+ ports.

-{% include note.html content="Solution 2 is limited to 250 MSPS per channel but offers compatibility with X3x0 and N3xx devices." %}
+{% include note.html content="Solution 2 is limited to 250 MSPS per channel but offers compatibility with dual-10GbE connected X3x0 and N3xx devices." %}

 ### FPGA Image Considerations